 Some of the less noticeable things include changes to their overall mood, mental, or emotional states.
 It can be difficult to notice these changes in your teen since these can often be dismissed as normal from the result of puberty.

 Where To Start With Finding Help

 If there’s a strong possibility or reason for a family to believe their teen needs help with addiction, knowing where to start is critical.
-Medical and health professionals are the best place to go first since it is extremely important to know what substance they’re addicted to, and if they are even taking substances in the first place.
+Health professionals are the best place to go first for medical advice since it is extremely important to know what substance they’re addicted to, and if they are even taking substances in the first place.

-It depends on the doctor, but most family physicians have the resources to perform drug screenings or look for other health-related issues to determine if the teen is positive for drugs in their system.
+It depends on the doctor, but most family physicians have the resources to perform drug screenings or look for other health problems to determine if the teen is positive for drugs in their system.
 It’s important to discuss options with these practitioners as they may feel more comfortable referring out to doctors who specialize in screening for drug or alcohol abuse.